corbincuppa/ErdosGame/README.md

 Usage: `python3 -c 'from startingConfigFile import writeHistory; writeHistory(file_name)' `

 ```
+destination_path		the path to which the history shall be saved
-file_name				the name of the JSON file containing the given format
+file_name_JSON		the name of the JSON file containing the given format
 ```
 This program runs the solver given the arguments in the JSON file and saves a history of the played game containing the time of when the game was processed, the starting, red and blue graphs, bias and final score.
-This is saved to `~/ErdosGame/history.txt`
+This is saved to `~/ErdosGame/history.txt` if run by userFriendlySolver.py.

 ### Usage of Exporting-End-Graphs.sh